Shark fin soup: Taste

-The taste of the soup comes from the broth, as the fins themselves are almost tasteless.
+The taste of the soup comes from the broth, as the fins themselves have little perceptible flavor.
 Rather than for taste, the fins are used for their "snappy, gelatinous" texture, which has been described as "chewy, sinewy, stringy".
 Krista Mahr of Time called it "somewhere between chewy and crunchy".

 Health impact

 Shark fins are believed in Chinese culture to have properties of boosting sexual potency, enhancing skin quality, increasing qi or energy, preventing heart disease, and lowering cholesterol.
 In traditional Chinese medicine, shark fins are believed to help in areas of rejuvenation, appetite enhancement, and blood nourishment and to be beneficial to vital energy, kidneys, lungs, bones, and many other parts of the body.

 There are claims that shark fins prevent cancer; however, there is no scientific evidence, and one study found shark cartilage generally to be of no value in cancer treatment.
 Furthermore, there is no scientific evidence that shark fins can be used to treat any medical condition.
 Sharks biomagnify toxins, so eating shark meat may raise the risk of dementia and mercury poisoning.

 WildAid, a wildlife non-governmental organization, warned that eating too much shark fin can cause sterility in men.
 It is known that larger fish such as shark, tuna, and swordfish contain high levels of mercury and methylmercury salts.
 For nursing mothers, young children, and pregnant women or those who wish to be, the United States Food and Drug Administration has advised avoiding consumption of fish high in mercury.

 High concentrations of BMAA are present in shark fins.
 Because BMAA is a neurotoxin, consumption of shark fin soup and cartilage pills may pose a risk for degenerative brain diseases such as Alzheimer's and ALS, as well as Parkinson's disease.

 Counterfeit shark fins often also contain toxins.